 - Credit cards can increase your credit score.
 Kids need to know that a credit score is how a bank will know if you are good with money.
 They will need a score if they ever plan to take out a vehicle loan or a home mortgage.
 By using credit cards the right way, you are proving you are good with your money.

-IDEA ON HOW TO TEACH YOUR KIDS
+HOW TO TEACH YOUR KIDS

 There are some different ways to go about educating your children about credit and debit cards.
 The simplest thing to do is to take them with you when you shop.